microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/scenarios/business.rst

     Business users will be prompted to sign in if they are not signed in with an Office 365 business account when they attempt to edit a document using |wac|

-Once signed in, Office Online will verify that the user has a valid Office 365 subscription.
-After this is verified, Office Online will automatically redirect the user back to the :term:`HostEditUrl` and the user can edit documents.
+Once signed in, |wac| will verify that the user has a valid Office 365 subscription.
+After this is verified,
+|wac| will automatically redirect the user back to the :term:`HostEditUrl` and the user can edit documents.

 If the user has a valid Office 365 account but their subscription does not include |wac|, the user will see a message that their subscription is insufficient.